Stand up for the facts!

 Although the Los Angeles Times reported that negotiations with the U.S. government for a plane failed, federal and local government agencies helped Mandela with U.S. travel logistics.
 The State Department also provided security for Mandela, The New York Times reported.

-"Although Mr. Mandela and his wife, Winnie, are visiting the United States as private citizens, the U.S. government is picking up part of the tab,"the Atlanta Journal Constitution reported in June 1990.
+"Although Mr. Mandela and his wife, Winnie, are visiting the United States as private citizens, the U.S. government is picking up part of the tab," The Atlanta Journal-Constitution reported in June 1990.

 The U.S. government provided a military jet to transport a bulletproof limousine from Washington, D.C., to Boston, the newspaper said.

-In New York City, the police department built a bullet- and rocket-resistant parade vehicle, a June 20, 1990, CBS News report said.
+In New York City, the police department built a bullet- and rocket-resistant parade vehicle, a June 20, 1990, a CBS News report said.
 Around 12,000 police officers were on duty the day of Mandela’s visit to New York City, which cost $2 million in overtime that the U.S. State Department paid, CBS News said.

 A State Department official traveled with Mandela during his U.S. tour, the Los Angeles Times reported